 This Easy Southern Potato Salad made with Hard-Boiled Eggs and Pickles is a summertime favorite.
 It has a creamy, flavorful mayonnaise dressing and is topped with Creole Seasoning for a perfect finishing touch.

-I grew up eating all kinds of potato salad, from the classic creamy potato salad to warm german potato salad.
-Southern Potato Salad is different than the traditional potato salad, but it has become my favorite recipe!
+I grew up eating all kinds of potato salad, from the classic creamy potato salad to warm German potato salad.
+Southern Potato Salad is different than traditional potato salad, but it has become my favorite recipe!
+Served alongside a bowl of Southern collard greens and some fried chicken tenders – you have a perfect Southern meal!
+You could even top your potato salad with some pickled red onions to make an over-the-top meal.

 Southern Potato Salad is kind of like if deviled eggs and potato salad came together and made a delicious baby.
 It starts with gently boiled Yukon gold potatoes that are mixed with diced hardboiled eggs.